Fiat 1100: 1960: 1100/103 H Export and Special

 Late in 1960 the 1958 1100/103 D and the 1110/103 H Lusso were replaced by three models, first shown at the November 1960 Turin Motor Show: the 1100 Export, the pricier 1100 Special, and the 1100 Familiare station wagon.

 The Special changed its name depending on the market—e.g. it was named Speciale in Italy and Spezial in Germany.
-The main difference between Special and Export saloons was the sheetmetal: the Export used a 103 H Lusso bodyshell, while the Special became the first 1100 with four front-hinged doors, as it adopted the more modern 1200 Granluce bodyshell.
+The main difference between Special and Export saloons was the sheetmetal: the Export used a 103 H Lusso bodyshell, while the Special became the first 1100 with four front-hinged doors, as it adopted the more modern 1200 Granluce's bodyshell.
 Otherwise the two saloons had nearly identical interior trim and equipment.
 Both had been stripped of the Granluce and Lusso's glitzy trim and their complex paint schemes—though a contrast colour roof remained optional on the Special.
 Sole concessions to ornamentation were a chrome spear down the side and factory-fitted whitewall tyres, with a thicker band on the Special.
 Export, Special and Familiare all used the same front end, as fitted to the Lusso and the 1959 restyled Granluce; front and rear the bumpers had less bulky over-riders, without rubber inserts.
+The Familiare did not change much externally, receiving the new grille but keeping the rear-hinged doors.
+It also received the 103 H engine and chassis code.

-The engine was the twin-carburettor type 103 H (50 PS CUNA) carried over from the outgoing Lusso, for a 130 km/h top speed.
+The engine was the twin-carburettor tipo 103 H (50 PS CUNA) carried over from the outgoing Lusso, for a 130 km/h top speed.

 Thanks to new flexible rubber mounts it was possible to replace the two-piece propshaft with a simpler one-piece one, even with the more powerful engine.
 A Saxomat automatic clutch was available as on option on the Special only.

 At some point during the Special's production run the tooling was modified, eliminating the decorative ridges extending from the front wheel opening to the front door, present since 1953.

 1100 Export and Special remained on sale until 1962, when they were both replaced by the Fiat 1100 D.

-Also, the 103 D Export was made in Argentina since 1960 to 1963 by Fiat Someca Concord S.A.C.I. in Ferreyra, Córdoba province.
-23152 units was made.

-These were nicknamed "millecento" and are specially loved by the Italian descendants.
+Also, the 103 D Export was made in Argentina between 1960 and 1963 by Fiat Someca Concord S.A.C.I. in Ferreyra, Córdoba province.
+23,152 units was made.
+These were nicknamed "millecento" and are specially loved by Italian descendants.

 Indian production by PAL

 The Fiat 1100/103 was imported to India and sold by Premier Automobiles Limited (PAL).
-The older model was known as the Millecento and the one with the centre light on the front grille (1100/103 E) as the Elegant.
-In 1958, the 1100/103 D tailfin model was introduced as the Select.
+The older model was known as the Millecento and the one with the centre light (Chest light) on the front grille (1100/103 E) as the Elegant.
+In 1958, the 1100/103 D (tailfin model) was introduced as the Select.
 It was followed by the Super Select in 1961.
-By 1964, the 1100 D was introduced and it was assembled in India by PAL.
+By 1964, the 1100 D Delight was introduced and it was assembled in India by PAL.
 This model has most of the parts manufactured locally.
 In India it was considered a sportier alternative to the Hindustan Ambassador.